term7/DaemonLeash/README.md

-A word in advance: we stopped using Adobe a while ago and we found software alternatives for all our needs, which is why we also stopped to maintain this script.
-Adobe might have changed its LaunchDeamons and this script might not catch them anymore...
+<strong>A word in advance: we stopped using Adobe a while ago and we found software alternatives that cover all our needs.
+This is the reason why we also stopped to maintain this script.
+Adobe might have changed its background processes (which this script is looking for), which is why this script might not catch all of them anymore...</strong>

 # DaemonLeash for OS X